 Do I Need a Lawyer For the Express Entry Process?

 Strictly speaking you do not need a lawyer for the Express Entry program.
 That said, the Canadian government’s instructions for properly completing the Express Entry application can be confusing.
 To be considered for any government program, it is essential to properly complete your application.
 If you fail to properly submit your express entry profile, you may lose or delay your chance to become a permanent resident.

 Canada’s Express Entry Program Help!

 We can help.
 The legal team at Kahane Law Office is here to help with your Express Entry application.
 Our team is made up of lawyers, support staff and former Citizenship and Immigration Canada employees who know the system.
-If you want to become apply call the experienced team at Kahane Law Immigration Legal Services now.
+If you want to become apply or would like to schedule a consultation, call the experienced team at Kahane Law Immigration Legal Services now.
 CONNECT NOW.
 We can be reached toll-free at 1-877-225-8817 (or 403-225-8810 locally in Calgary, Alberta), or email us directly here.